 What could be worse than forgetting you left a $50 bill?
 How about having it lead to you being arrested for possession of drugs?

-Early yesteday morning a woman accidential left $50 on a gas station counter.
-When a deputy wanted to play good samaritan, by running out to give her money back, he was in for quite a shock.
+Early yesterday morning a woman accidental left $50 on a gas station counter.
+When a deputy wanted to play good Samaritan, by running out to give her money back, he was in for quite a shock.

 This woman was in possession of heroin and hypodermic needles.
 The deputy found all of this in her car, not to mention the woman was driving with a suspended license.